n-roemheld/book-poster/README.md

 This is annoying but necessary since the RSS export only supports upto 100 books.
 If you want to use the 100 books you reast last, you can add '&sort=user_read_at' to the end of the RSS URL.

-The other parameters of the poster can be changed in the poster_cofig.py file.
+The other parameters of the poster can be changed in the poster_cofig.py and layout_generator.py files.

+Note: This was only tested with Python 3.12 yet.
+Backwards compatibility may not be guaranteed.